shotgunsoftware/python-api/docs/cookbook/tasks/task_dependencies.rst

 #################

 Task dependencies work the same way in the API as they do in the UI.
 You can filter and sort on any of the fields.
-For information about Task Dependencies in ShotGrid, check out the `main documentation page on our support site
+For information about Task Dependencies in Flow Production Tracking, check out the `main documentation page on our support site
 <https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Producer_pr_scheduling_tasks_pr_gantt_chart_tasks_html>`_